lumicks/pylake/docs/tutorial/force_calibration/active_calibration.rst

     The API can still be subject to change *without any prior deprecation notice*!
     If you use this functionality keep a close eye on the changelog for any changes that may affect your analysis.

-When performing active calibration with two beads, we get a lower fluid velocity around the beads than we would with a single bead.
+When performing active calibration with two beads, there is a lower fluid velocity around the beads than there would be with a single bead.
 This leads to a smaller voltage readout than expected and therefore a higher displacement sensitivity (microns per volt).
 Failing to take this into account results in a bias.
 Pylake offers a function to calculate a correction factor to account for the lower velocity around the bead.